Server Outage Notice: TheSeed.info is transfering to a new Server on Tuesday April 13th

 Prayer and Perspective

-And then when they come to the banquet, and the king asked for her request, she invited them to another banquet.
+And then, when the king and Haman come to the banquet, and the king asked for her request, she invited them to another banquet.
 In verse 7 and 8 we read: Esther replied, “My petition and my request is this: If the king regards me with favor and if it pleases the king to grant my petition and fulfill my request, let the king and Haman come tomorrow to the banquet I will prepare for them.
 Then I will answer the king’s question.”

 As you might imagine, commentators give all sorts of different reasons why they think Esther didn’t tell King Xerxes at the first banquet what Haman was up to.
 Some say she was afraid.
 Others that she didn’t know what to do.
 I believe that in answer to prayer she had the calm collectedness to truly wait on the Lord to open the door, to show her the right time to expose Haman.